yazdipour/notes/ml/deep.md

 ![Activation Function](assets/dyingRelu.jpg)

 - <https://youtu.be/s-V7gKrsels>
-- Usually use `softmax` activiation function at the last layer which it will normalize the result for us.
+- Usually use `softmax` activiation function at the last layer which it will normalize the result for us. ( all 0 to 1)
 - For Regression: Don't need activation funciton.
 - Use a nonlinear activation function for CNN.
 - `reLu/Leaky reLu` typically used for activation function.